-The 2008 World Food Prize was awarded to former United States Senators Robert Dole and George McGovern on October 16 at the Iowa State Capitol in Des Moines.
+THE 2008 WORLD FOOD PRIZE was formally awarded to former United States Senators Robert Dole and George McGovern on October 16 at the Iowa State Capitol in Des Moines.
 The ceremony took place during the 2008 Borlaug Dialogue.
 The year's theme was " Confronting Crisis: Agriculture and Global Development in the Next Fifty Years."

 On a sad note, the 2008 ceremony marked the first time in the World Food Prize's history that founder and Nobel Peace Prize recipient Dr. Norman Borlaug did not attend.
 Although his health kept him from joining the celebration, his spirit permeated the evening.
 He was honored with the premiere performance of an original musical composition, "All Growing Borlaug Wheat."